korngsamnang/devops-labs/10-k8s/README.md

 -   **Option 1 - Cloud service provider**: have out-of-the-box K8s solutions

 -   **Option 2 - Bare Metal**: You need to configure some kind of entry point.
 Either inside the cluster or outside as separate server (e.g. NGINX, Traefik)

+# Deep Dive into Kubernetes Volumes

+-   K8s offers no persistent storage by default
+-   At its core, a _volume is a directory_ (which some data in it), _which is accessible to containers in a Pod_
+-   K8s supports many types of volumes
+-   Ephemeral volume type have a lifetime of a Pod, persistent volumes exist beyond the lifetime of a Pod
+-   In this lecture we talk about _persistent volumes_, with these storage requirements:

+    -   Storage the doesn't depend on pod lifecycle
+    -   Storage must be available on all Nodes
+    -   Storage needs to survive even if _cluster crashes_

+-   The way to persist data in K8s using Volumes is with these 3 resources:

+1. **PersistentVolume (PV)**:

+-   **Storage** in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.

+2. **StorageClass**:

+-   SC provisions PV dynamically when PVC claims it.

+3. **PersistentVolumeClaim (PVC)**:

+-   A **request for storage by a user**.
+-   Similar to Pods.
+While Pods consume node resources, PVCs consume PV resources.